ClaireRoberts1403/LetsGoHiking/README.md

                 - A small bug found at final deployment was that the redirect in the shop returns the full shop and not the category page the user was on before adding to cart.
                 - The form function to add a quantity works and also doesn't allow the user to add 0 quantity to the cart.
 The add to cart succesfully adds the quantity to the cart.
                 - The shop second navbar works well to allow users to navigate the different categories and all links are funcational.
+* Responsive? - The shop page works well on all three screen sizes with only small alignment issues.

 ### The Cart App